 All residence halls are provided with wireless Internet connectivity.
-Most rooms are also provided with a wired LAN connection.
 Non-UVF networking equipment is forbidden to be used on campus (i.e. wireless access points, switches, routers, hubs, etc).
 Such devices will be confiscated and the student will be subject to disciplinary action.